dwyl/contributing/README.md

-# contributing

-Guidelines for people contributing to dwyl projects
+# Contributing to dwyl projects

 Firstly, a ***heartfelt thankyou*** for even *considering* contributing to the dwyl project!
 We rely on contributions from *many* ***fantastic people*** to make dwyl a reality